rtmigo/pyrel/README.md

 # the temporary enviroment A was deactivated and deleted

 pyrel_venv_begin
-# now running in temporary virtual environment B
+# now running in a temporary virtual environment B
 pyrel_venv_end

-pyrel_venv_begin
-# now running in temporary virtual environment C

-bad_command # oops, stopping execution

-# but bash will catch the error
-# and delete the environment C before exit
 ```

 Nesting is not supported